Police: Sandwich links man to recent burglaries in Wyoming

 CHEYENNE, Wyo.
-(AP) — A half-eaten peanut butter and jelly sandwich found at the scene led Wyoming police to arrest a burglary suspect.
+(AP) — A half-eaten peanut butter and jelly sandwich found at the scene leads Wyoming police to arrest a burglary suspect.

 The Wyoming Tribune Eagle reports that Zachery Munoz has pleaded not guilty to three counts of burglary.